o-alexandre-felipe/python-websocket-server/README.md

 Usage
 =======================

 You can get a feel of how to use the websocket server by running

-    python server.py
+    PYTHONPATH=$PWD python examples/server.py

-Then just open `client.html` in your browser and you should be able to send and receive messages.
+Then just open `examples/client.html` in your browser and you should be able to send and receive messages.
+If you open `examples/client_hdr.html` and type as message the name of some HTTP header the server will respond with the corresponding value.
+If you open `examples/client_rev.html` it will respond with the characters of the text sent reversed and interleaved with dots.

+For an example of event notification

+    PYTHONPATH=$PWD python examples/

+The texts sent through `examples/notify.html` will generate notifications in an event source.
+In the page `examples/listen.html` it is possible to add a listener to any event source by sending two numbers, the first number is the listener identifier and the second is the handler priority.

 Testing